 Ovation of the Seas (April 2016)

 2016 was a busy year for Royal Caribbean, as they had two ships launch within two months of each other.
-The first, Ovation of the Seas, left on April 16, with Harmony of the Seas following on May 29.
+The first, Ovation of the Seas, set sail on April 16, with Harmony of the Seas following on May 29.

-Ovation of the Seas is one of two ships in the entire fleet to feature dining venue Fish & Ships, with the other being Independence of the Seas.
+Along with Independence, Ovation of the Seas features the dining venue Fish & Ships.
 Here, you can find items such as fish & chips, chicken fingers, and deep-fried candy bars.
+She began sailing from Los Angeles to Baja Mexico and the Mexican Riviera in June 2025.

 Harmony of the Seas (May 2016)

 When she was launched, she was the only ship to feature the Ultimate Abyss and Perfect Storm water slides.
-Since then, these amenities have been added to Oasis of the Seas, and many other ships throughout Royal Caribbean's fleet have received water slides, too.
+Since then, these amenities have been added to Oasis of the Seas and Allure of the Seas.

 Symphony of the Seas (2018)

-Symphony of the Seas held the record as the world's largest cruise ship for just about four years, until Wonder of the Seas set sail in 2022.
-Compared to Harmony of the Seas, Symphony has a higher gross registered tonnage, measuring 228,081 versus Harmony's 226,963.
+Symphony of the Seas was the world's largest cruise ship for just about four years, until Wonder of the Seas set sail in 2022.
+Although she's neither the newest nor largest ship, she still offers a fantastic family vacation.

 Spectrum of the Seas (2019)